 - kusari (weight attached to a rope, cord or wire)

 This is not a complete list of banned knives.
-Contact your local police to check if a knife is illegal or not.
+Contact your local police to check if a knife is illegal.